-This is also called a peer-to-peer or ad hoc network.
+This is also called a peer-to-peer network.

 In computer-to-computer wireless networks, you can wirelessly connect 2 or more computers that have wireless LAN modules.
-Using computer-to-computer wireless networks, you can access the Internet through a computer that is connected to the Internet even if your computer is not directly connected to the Internet.
-For details, see "Connecting to computer-to-computer networks (peer-to-peer or ad hoc)" on page 46.
+For details, see "Connecting to computerto-computer networks (peer-to-peer or ad hoc)" on page 45.